jmuzsik/blog/content/js/nuances.md

 - Cache created DOM nodes, and use them as a pool of pre-assembled elements you can put back in the page as needed.
   - So if for whatever reason you need to create lots of elements for common use cases, cache these elements, be prepared in a way?
 I wonder what React does

+## Cooperative Scheduling of Background Tasks

+This specification is focused on running background tasks when the browser is idle.
+At a time separate from the event loop to ensure that the tasks don't impact latency-critical events such as animation and input response.

+> Examples of background tasks include recording analytics data, long running data processing operations, client-side templating and pre-rendering of content likely to become visible in the near future.